aws-samples/amazon-sagemaker-keras-text-classification/README.md

 ./train_local.sh sagemaker-keras-text-class:latest
 ```

+*Note:* it might take anywhere from 2-3 minutes to complete for the local training to complete.

 With an 80/20 split between the training and validation and a simple Feed Forward Neural Network, we get around 85% validation accuracy after two epochs – not a bad start!

 ![local training results](/images/sm-keras-8.png)